Unpolarized gluon PDF of the nucleon from lattice QCD at physical point in the continuum limit: Abstract

 \section{Abstract}

-We report a state-of-the-art lattice QCD calculation of the nucleon gluon parton distribution function employing large-momentum effective theory.
-The calculation is carried out on the 2+1 flavour CLQCD ensembles with three lattice spacings $a=\{0.105,0.0897,0.0775\}$ fm and pion mass of approximately $300$ MeV, covering nulceon momenta up to $1.97$ GeV.
+We report a state-of-the-art lattice QCD calculation of the nucleon unpolarized gluon parton distribution function employing large-momentum effective theory.
+The calculation is carried out on the 2+1 flavor CLQCD ensembles with five lattice spacings $a=\{0.105,0.0897,0.0775, 0.0688, 0.0519\}$ fm and various pion masses ranging from $136$ MeV to $317$ MeV, covering nulceon momenta up to $3$ GeV.
 Distillation technique is applied to improve the signal of two-point correlators.
-We then apply the state-of-the-art hybrid renormalization and one-loop perturbative matching, and extrapolate the result to the continuum and infinite momentum limit.
-Our result is in agreement with that from global analysis within errors.
+We then apply the state-of-the-art hybrid renormalization and one-loop perturbative matching, and extrapolate the result to the continuum limit, infinite momentum limit and physical pion mass.

-{\em Introduction:} Parton distribution functions (PDFs) represent fundamental quantities that encode the internal structure of hadrons in terms of their constituent quarks and gluons.
+{\em Introduction:} Parton distribution functions (PDFs) are fundamental quantities that encode the internal structure of hadrons in terms of their constituent quarks and gluons.
 Among these, the gluon PDF plays a particularly crucial role in our understanding of quantum chromodynamics (QCD) and has profound implications for high-energy physics phenomenology.
-The gluon PDF $g(x)$ describes the probability density for finding a gluon carrying a fraction $x$ of the nucleon's momentum, providing essential input for theoretical predictions of hadron-hadron collisions, deep inelastic scattering processes, and precision tests of the Standard Model at hadron colliders.
+It represents the probability density of finding a gluon carrying a fraction $x$ of the nucleon's momentum, and provides essential input for theoretical predictions in hadron-hadron collisions, deep inelastic scattering processes, and precision tests of the Standard Model at hadron colliders.

 Despite its fundamental importance, the determination of the gluon PDF has historically presented significant theoretical and computational challenges.
 Traditional approaches rely on global fits to experimental data from deep inelastic scattering and hadron-hadron collisions~\cite{Bailey:2020ooq, Hou:2019efy,NNPDF:2017mvq,NNPDF:2021njg,Accardi:2016qay,Dulat:2015mca}.
 However, these phenomenological extractions are inherently model-dependent and face severe limitations in the large-$x$ region where experimental data is sparse and the gluon PDF becomes increasingly uncertain.
 The lack of direct experimental constraints on the gluon PDF at large $x$ has motivated the development of first-principles theoretical approaches.